kapatheus/magento2-centos7/README.md

   </body>
 </html>
 ```

-In this guide, we are running the commands as sudo user and the newly created files and directories are owned by the root user.
+We are running the commands as sudo user and the newly created files and directories are owned by the root user.
 To avoid any permission issues we can change the ownership of the domain document root directory to the Nginx user (www-data):
 ```bash
 sudo chown -R www-data: /var/www/example.com
 ```

 ### Create a Server Block
 By default on Ubuntu systems, Nginx server blocks configuration files are stored in /etc/nginx/sites-available directory, which are enabled through symbolic links to the /etc/nginx/sites-enabled/ directory.

 Create the following server block file:
 ```bash
 /etc/nginx/sites-available/example.com
 ```